MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-managed-memory-dump.md

 > * Navigating to the problematic code

-In this example the concern is "app not responding to requests in a timely manner".
+In the example described in this article, the concern is that your app not responding to requests in a timely manner.

 ## Opening a memory dump in Visual Studio